cqdowning/cytoblast/ProjectDocument.md

 I originally wanted to add dialogue for the narration, but I unfortunately ran out of time.
 Instead, I tried to focus on implementing the narration via the assets, since it was my main role.

-I used microscope images of white blood cells to determine the player's look.
+*Assets* - I referenced microscope images of white blood cells to determine the player's look.
 There were different white blood cell types, so I combined their looks: Neutrophil (bacteria killer), Eosinophil (parasite killer), and Lymphocyte (virus killer).
 Since the player is a "super soldier" white blood cell, this implies that it's a mutation of different types to enhance its strengths.

 I gave the player an 80% opacity to the body color, making it look like cell fluid.
 I also did this for the buttons and game title, because their looks and colors are based on the player.

+![Animated GIF of the player cell moving](./presskit_stuff/art_player.gif)

-There are cell objects that are drawn like the player but have 100% opacity.
+*Objects for world-building* - There are [cell objects](https://github.com/cqdowning/cytoblast/tree/main/scenes/objects/cells) that are drawn like the player but have 100% opacity.
 They are meant to be previous white blood cells that failed and “died”, making their body dense like a tumor cell.

-![Animated GIF of the player cell moving](./presskit_stuff/art_player.gif)
+I created an [object base](https://github.com/cqdowning/cytoblast/blob/main/scenes/objects/object_base.tscn) scene to use as the template for each cell sprite and provide collision shapes.
+If the sprites have collision, then they can feel like the dense tumor-like cells they're supposed to be.

 ## Press Kit - Noor Ashour